ahmadmijot/oxidized/README.md

       4. get element using indexing:
          ```let first = a[0];```
       5. use Vec if want to grow or shrink in size.
+5. Function parameter: must declare type.
+6. Statement: instruction to perform action & not return a value.
+7. Expression: eval to resulting value.

 6 Dec 2020: